ricardojoserf/dns-exfiltration/README.md

 # DNS Exfiltration
 Notes and custom scripts for DNS exfiltration using DigitalOcean and GoDaddy.
+This project is a complement for SharpCovertTube, it covers how to receive and decode the DNS exfiltrated data.

 -------------------------------------------